cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 }
 ```

-This json is deemed to be [pinned on IPFS](https://tutorials.cosmos.network/tutorials/how-to-use-ipfs/).
+This json should to be [pinned on IPFS](https://tutorials.cosmos.network/tutorials/how-to-use-ipfs/).

 <HighlightBox type="note">